adamaltmejd/cv/cv.md

 We seek to provide an explanation to the universality of money by experimentally evaluating how and why fiat money can be valued as an equilibrium selection process.
 We do this by implementing a version of the Hugget (1993) economy, proposed by Krusell, Mukoyama and Smith (2011) in the lab, and treat subjects in key dimensions.
 Joint with [Siri Isaksson](http://www.hhs.se/en/person/?PersonID=31631033).

 ### Prediction Markets for Science
 In several different projects, we study how prediction markets can be used to ameliorate the scientific process.
-By eliciting private information, prediction markets allow us to study replicability and quality of research.
-Currently working on a market on replication of studies in behavioral economics.
-Joint with, among others, [Magnus Johannesson](http://www.hhs.se/en/person/?PersonID=1981033) and [Anna Dreber Almenberg](http://www.hhs.se/en/person/?PersonID=12741033) (a complete list of contributors is available [online](http://www.sciencepredictionmarkets.com)).
+By eliciting private information, prediction markets allow us to study beliefs in replicability and quality of research.
+Currently working on a market on replicability in behavioral economics.
+Joint with, [Magnus Johannesson](http://www.hhs.se/en/person/?PersonID=1981033) and [Anna Dreber Almenberg](http://www.hhs.se/en/person/?PersonID=12741033) among others (a complete list of contributors is available [online](http://www.sciencepredictionmarkets.com)).

 ### Evolution of preferences for ambiguity
 Joint with [Thomas Seiler](http://www.hhs.se/en/person/?personid=34461033), we explore evolutionary stability of ambiguity-contingent preferences in different settings.

 ### Games with *unknown unknowns*
-Inspired by Grant and Quiggin (2013) as well as Karni and Vierø (2014) I study the effect of knowledge of personal unawareness in strategic settings.
+Inspired by Grant and Quiggin (2013) as well as Karni and Vierø (2014) I study the effect of knowledge of one's own unawareness of possible states in strategic environments.

 ## Teaching Experience